Social Psychology Syllabus Psyc 2319.50

 Notices

 Course Content: College-level courses may include controversial, sensitive, and/or adult material.
-Students
+Students are

-are expected to have the readiness for college-level rigor and content.
+expected to have the readiness for college-level rigor and content.

-Academic Integrity: It is the intent of Cisco College to foster a spirit of complete honesty & a high
+Academic Integrity: It is the intent of Cisco College to foster a spirit of complete honesty & a high standard of integrity.

-standard of integrity.
-The attempt of students to present as their own any work they have not honestly performed is
+The attempt of students to present as their own any work they have not honestly performed is regarded by the faculty &

-regarded by the faculty & administration as a serious offense & renders the offender liable to serious consequences,
+administration as a serious offense & renders the offender liable to serious consequences, possibly suspension.
+All student

-possibly suspension.
-All student conduct will support academic honesty.
-Any student who is cheating on an
+conduct will support academic honesty.
+Any student who is cheating on an exam or uses thoughts or words or works of others

-work & may fail the course.
-The instructional goal is that each student completes his or her own work in order
+without proper citation will receive an F or zero for that work & may fail the course.
+The instructional goal is that each student

-to master the skills needed to compete in the job market.
+completes his or her own work in order to master the skills needed to compete in the job market. - Don't Cheat! -

 Student Conduct: Students are expected to take responsibility in helping to maintain a classroom environment that is conductive

 to learning.
-In order to assure that all students have the opportunity to gain from the time spent in class, students are prohibited from
+In order to assure that all students have the opportunity to gain from the time spent in class, students are prohibited

-Students should silence all communication devices, which include but are not limited to phones, pagers, recorders, palm devices, and laptops.
+Students should silence all communication devices, which include but are not limited to phones, pagers, recorders, palm devices,

-No communications devices should be visible on desks during class unless otherwise directed by the instructor as part of a class activity or
+and laptops.
+No communications devices should be visible on desks during class unless otherwise directed by the instructor as

-approved by the instructor for note-taking.
-An exception to this policy may occur due to college-wide emergency notification.
-If a pressing situation
+part of a class activity or approved by the instructor for note-taking.
+An exception to this policy may occur due to college-wide

-requires communication during class, notify the instructor before class begins, sit near the door and quietly exit the classroom before answering
+emergency notification.
+If a pressing situation requires communication during class, notify the instructor before class begins, sit

-or a use specified by the instructor, may lead to a charge of academic dishonesty.
+electronic, or data storage device for a reason other than college emergencies or a use specified by the instructor, may lead to a

-Changes to the Syllabus The schedule and procedures in this syllabus are subject to change if deemed
+Changes to the Syllabus: The schedule and procedures in this syllabus are subject to change if deemed appropriate by the instructor.

-Disabilities Act (ADA) should notify their instructor the first week of class.
-It is the student's responsibility to provide the
+should notify their instructor the first week of class.
+It is the student's responsibility to provide the necessary documentation to the Special